Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 You will be practicing by running OpenWebUI and FastAPI within your local environment.

-⚠️ This course will be updated as vLLM is updated.
+⚠️ This course will be updated whenever vLLM is updated.

 vLLM's update speed is very fast.
 However, the major version is still in the 0.x range.

-Nevertheless, many companies are using vLLM as their inference engine as a de facto standard.
+Nevertheless, many companies are using vLLM as the de facto standard for their inference engine.

-vLLM supports not only the Transformer models that form the backbone of current LLMs but also alternative architectures like Mamba , and it is updated every time new features like Multi Token Prediction are added to models to support them.
+vLLM supports not only the Transformer models that currently form the backbone of LLMs, but also the alternative Mamba architecture.
+Whenever new features like Multi Token Prediction are added to models, vLLM is updated to support them.

 This course will also be updated as new vLLM features or new model types are released.